 David Roth is a writer from New Jersey who lives in New York.
 He is a co-founder of The Classical, writes the "Mercy Rule" column for Vice, and co-writes the "Daily Fix" blog-column for The Wall Street Journal.

-Gillian Reagan is public editor and director of marketing and special projects at Capital.
+Gillian Reagan is managing editor at Capital.
+She joined the team for the site's launch in May 2010.
 She was previously media editor at The Business Insider and a reporter for The New York Observer.
 Her writing has also appeared in the New York Times and Bloomberg Businessweek.

 Greg Hanlon is a writer and reporter whose sports writing has appeared in The New York Times and on Slate.
 He is currently working on a book about the 1986 Giants Super Bowl season.
 He lives in Brooklyn, and his email is greg.hanlon[at]gmail.com.

-Howard Megdal is Writer At Large for Capital New York.
-He writes about baseball, basketball, and soccer for The Journal News, Sports on Earth, and numerous other publications.
+Howard Megdal is Writer At Large for Capital New York, and currently contributes to USA Today Sports Weekly, Sports Illustrated and Vice Sports.
 His books include The Baseball Talmud, Taking the Field and Wilpon's Folly.
+His book on the Cardinals will be published by St. Martin's Press in October 2015.
 Follow Howard on Twitter @HowardMegdal.